Religious Education is central to the life of the school. In our Section 48 RE Inspection in March 2018 the school was graded 'Outstanding'.

-Our Parish Priests Father Johnathan and Father Shaw come to school regularly to talk to the children and share in our assemblies.
-They provide the children with opportunities to receive the Sacrament of Forgiveness during Lent and Advent and at other times during the year on request.
+Our Parish Priests Father William, Father James and Father Shaw come to school regularly to talk to the children, share in our assemblies, lead services and celebrate Mass.
+They provide the children with opportunities to receive the Sacrament of Forgiveness during Lent.

 Mini Vinnies is a programme designed for groups of primary school students who are interested in social justice.
 Mini Vinnies students get together within their school to help those in need within their school, local or international community.
 Mini Vinnies introduces children to social justice issues, The St Vincent de Paul Society and to living faith through action.
 The group is supported by a teacher or parent within the school, by the local St Vincent de Paul parish conference and by St Vincent de Paul staff.

 Our Mini Vinnies group is led by Mrs Ebbrell.

 The Syllabus is based on the Religious Education Curriculum Directory and therefore the contents of the Teachers Book, Big Book and Pupil’s work book fulfil the requirements of the Bishops’ Conference for Religious Education in Catholic Schools.

 The great strength of this series is its simplicity and clarity.
 It is attractive, lively and appealing to both teachers and pupils.